brooklynrail/brooklynrail-platform/content/events/2023/11/sarah-mceneaney-the-world-around-a-mixed-bag.md

 ---
-title: "Sarah McEneaney: The World Around: A Mixed Bag"
+title: "Sarah McEneaney: The World Around"
 deck: Featuring McEneaney and Rail host to be announced
 summary: Artist Sarah McEneaney joins Rail host for a conversation.
 We conclude with a poetry reading.